papadavis47/comfortablefeelingdumb-blog/content/blog/sand-beneath-my-feet/index.md

 ## Closer to DRY land 🏖 🙏

 I wrote my first lines of React in a coding bootcamp - but I did not fall in love with it until after bootcamp.
-My own experience of bootcamp was that it was such a fast paced, stressful environment (particularly at the beginning of the COVID 19 pandemic) that I felt we only had time to go into the surface of React library and ecosystem during the few weeks we worked with it.
+My own experience in bootcamp was that it was such a fast paced, stressful environment ( particularly at the beginning of the COVID 19 pandemic ) that I felt we only had time to go into the surface of the React library and ecosystem - during the few weeks we worked with it.

-React has a steep learning curve, in my opinion.
-We spent several hours on Day 1 learning class based components - and I spent the evening practicing that syntax and trying to grasp component lifecycle methods - then we immediately switched to hooks and function based components on Day 2.
+Like Vim, React has a pretty steep learning curve in the beginning, in my experience.
+We spent several hours on Day 1 learning class based components - and I spent that evening practicing class based component syntax and trying to grasp component lifecycle methods - then we immediately switched to hooks and function based components on Day 2.
 What made it even harder is that I did not have experience with ES6 Object and Array destructuring or with ES6 module syntax.

-Learning React without a solid base of object destructuring or module imports and exports is like scuba diving at night without a light.
+Learning React without a solid base of understanding for object destructuring or module imports and exports is like scuba diving at night without a light 😨

 ---